SDNNetSim/SDON_simulator/CONTRIBUTING.md

 *Check to ensure that your pull request meets the requirements as outlined by the [PR template](https://github.com/SDNNetSim/SDON_simulator/blob/v1_1/.github/pull_request_template.md) before merging.

+## Issue Reporting Process
+The github issue tracker is our primary medium for raising and resolving issues.
+Specific information related to reporting bugs and requesting features can be found below.

+### Bug Reports
+For bug reports, please be sure the structure of your report is consistent with the [bug report](https://github.com/SDNNetSim/SDON_simulator/blob/v1_1/.github/issue_template/bug_report.md) template.

+### Feature Requests
+For feature requests, please be sure the structure of your request is consistent with the [feature request](https://github.com/SDNNetSim/SDON_simulator/blob/v1_1/.github/issue_template/feature_request.md) template.

 ## Code of Conduct

 Our project adheres to a Code of Conduct that we expect all contributors to follow.
 Please read the [code of conduct](CODE_OF_CONDUCT.md) document before participating in our community.